sidhu4u/Python-Programs/Array_Programs/readme.md

 3.Python Program for array rotation

-4.Python Program for Reversal algorithm for array rotation

-5.Python Program to Split the array and add the first part to the end
+4.Python Program to Split the array and add the first part to the end

-6.Python Program for Find reminder of array multiplication divided by n
+5.Python Program for Find reminder of array multiplication divided by n

-7.Python Program to check if given array is Monotonic
+6.Python Program to check if given array is Monotonic